Caldecott Tunnel fire: Tunnel features

-Unknown to the people fleeing east in the tunnel, there were safe passages at intervals between the tubes; these might have enabled some victims to escape from the fire and smoke, but none of the unlocked doors available were used.
+Unknown to the people fleeing east in the tunnel, there are three adits which provide safe passage between the tubes, located 875, 1885, and 2372 ft west of the eastern portals; these might have enabled some victims to escape from the fire and smoke, but their color was difficult to distinguish from the tile-lined wall and none of the unlocked doors available were used.
+Each adit has a cross-section of 4×7 ft.